bruvellu/cephalic-furrow/3-text/furrow.md

 The cephalic furrow is, therefore, a trait whose formation is under tight genetic control, but which has no obvious function for the embryo.
 While some hypotheses about function of the cephalic furrow have been raised, such as a temporary storage [@Turner1977-ol] or as an tissue anchor [@Costa1993-qj; @Dicko2017-wz] during gastrulation, they have not been investigated *in vivo* or considered on a broader phylogenetic context.

-As we will see, the cephalic furrow is an evolutionary novelty within Diptera [@Lemke].
+As we will see, the cephalic furrow is an evolutionary novelty within Diptera [@Dey2023-pj].
-The invagination is only present in a derived group of flies, the cyclorraphan, but is absent in the remaining basally-branching dipteran flies [@Lemke].
+The invagination is only present in a derived group of flies, the cyclorraphan, but is absent in the remaining basally-branching dipteran flies [@Dey2023-pj].
 This clear origin in the phylogenetic tree makes the cephalic furrow an ideal model for investigating how pre-patterned morphogenetic processes evolve.

 Our work integrates genetics and mechanics to uncover the developmental role and evolutionary origins of the cephalic furrow.